 Some common ways nonpermanent residents face removal proceedings include being picked up for crimes that they have plead guilty to.
 They are stopped and turned over to ICE custody, and ICE puts them into removal proceedings.

 If someone is looking for cancellation of removal at this point, that person would have to appear in front of an immigration judge.
 Only that judge has the authority to grant a cancellation.
 A seasoned Lombard attorney could help someone accomplish this.

 Nonpermanent Resident Cancellation of Removal Proceedings

 The process for a nonpermanent resident’s cancellation of removal would include meeting with an immigration attorney to review the circumstances of someone’s case, putting together application EOIR-42B, filing that application with the immigration courts, paying for the application fee with the Texas service center, and presenting that person’s application before the immigration judge in an individual hearing.
-Having an attorney help someone present his or her application, documentary evidence, and testimony to have an application granted is part of the process.
+Having a skilled representative from Lombard help someone present his or her application, documentary evidence, and testimony to have an application granted is part of this process for any nonpermanent resident.

 How long cancellation of removal for nonpermanent residents takes depends on whether or not the person is detained.
 For a person detained and in custody, his or her case would move quickly.
 It could take anywhere from one to six months.
 If the person is not detained, it could take years to get a final hearing.

-Common Mistakes People Make When Applying for Cancellation of Removal
+What are some Common Mistakes People Make When Applying for Cancellation of Removal?

 Some of the common mistakes people make on this type of application are not filling out the form correctly, applying when they are not eligible, and not presenting enough evidence to prove hardship to a U.S. citizen family member.